Announcements

 Additionally, Ms. Winnick explained that coding will be integrated into the existing fifth through seventh-grade technology rotation schedule.
 This setup allows students to benefit from a semester dedicated to focused technology instruction.

-In the elementary grades, she said, the instruction will be built into the curriculum to provide students with some exposure to technology and coding.
+In the elementary grades, she said, the instruction will be built into the curriculum to provide students with some exposure to technology and coding.“An eighth grader has already expressed interest in taking a coding class when they get to high school next year,” Ms. Winnick said.

 “It’s just fun to learn,” William D., a fourth grader in Dawn Lebenson’s class, said of coding as he manipulated the blue actor around the virtual room.